bakdata/quick/docs/docs/user/getting-started/working-with-quick/multi-subscriptions.md

 }
 ```
 In a multi-subscription, the field `userStatistics` in `Subscription`
-is **not** directly applied with the `@topic` directive.
+is not directly followed by the `@topic` directive.
 Instead, the type the field relates to (`UserStatistics`)
 consists of two fields, each with the `@topic`directive.

 ## Apply the new schema

 You can now apply the schema containing a multi-subscription to your gateway:
-(`quick gateway apply example -f schema.graphql`).
+`quick gateway apply example -f schema.graphql`.

 ## Run the multi-subscription